TheCamusean/theCamusean.github.io/_posts/2020-07-05-ImitationFlows.md

 Therefore, wondering which policy architectures could help us in the learning of stable nonlinear dynamic systems was an important question for my research and I decided to follow this path to find the architecture I am presenting in my first blog post.

-In the following, I will try to show how combining the invertible neural networks of the **Normalizing Flows** and linear stable dynamics we can represent highly nonlinear stable dynamics that could be applied as robot policies.
+In the following, I will try to show how combining the invertible neural networks of the **Normalizing Flows** and linear stable dynamics, we can represent highly nonlinear stable dynamics that could be applied as robot policies.

 ## Linear Dynamics & Stability